|Grid reference||ST 18088 78570|

 |Height||13M April 2021|

-This tree is towards the centre of the southern section, beside an east-west path.
+This tree is towards the south end, roughly central, beside an east-west path.
 There is a second unidentified, bramble-covered pine extremely close.
 The P. wallichiana shown here is the more southerly and is bigger.

 Typical cones measured 18 or 19cm long and 7cm wide.
 Needles were 12 to 16cm long.